SBS Pathways to Success

 - Engage in ongoing self‐reflection as an integral component of growth & learning

 - Learn to recognize, communicate, and apply the vital competencies you develop while at UMass

 - Build concrete skills and habits of mind to thrive as you transition into college and pursue meaningful work or further study upon graduation

-SBS Pathways is a framework for understanding student success as purposeful engagement with the academic, co-curricular, experiential, and professional development aspects of your college education.
+SBS Pathways is a framework for understanding student success as purposeful engagement with the academic, experiential, and professional development aspects of your college education.
 It’s also an orientation to student support that offers you multiple forms of guidance as you pursue and integrate the various dimensions of your own personal pathways.